blutjens/earth_obs_seg/README.md

 # geospatial_unet_pytorch
-Barebone template code for training UNet for segmentation of remote sensing imagery

-Includes functionality for monitoring runs vai weights and biases.
+Barebone code for training and evaluating a UNet for segmentation or downscaling of geospatial data including remote sensing, satellite, aerial imagery or weather/climate data.
+This code works with datasets that are a collection of large-scale tifs.
+These tifs can contain nans, have different extent, and be quite large (e.g., 10,000px x 6,000px x 8-channels, with ~500MB each).
+The dataloader dynamically loads small tiles from the full-scale tifs into memory for training.
+After training, prediction across a new set of large-scale tifs can be created with predict.py that sweeps the model across the full area of the tif.

 ## Installation
-We recommend installing [conda](https://docs.conda.io/en/latest/) and then setup the project using the following lines:
+We recommend installing [conda](https://docs.conda.io/en/latest/) and then setting-up the project with the following lines:
 ```
 # click 'use this template' -> set <your_repo_name> -> click 'private'
 git clone git@github.com:<username>/<your_repo_name>.git